jian0084/mad9022-w19/docs/modules/week4/README.md

-# 4. Cordova Camera, Copying, Markdown, Errors
+# 4. Cordova, Copying, Markdown, & Errors

 ## Working with the Camera in Cordova